How to set up a photography business in Canada

 You don’t need to have any educational qualifications, permits or licenses to start a photography business.
 The proof of your expertise is in the pudding.

 If you have a talent for taking great photos and an inkling about how to market them, you’re ready to go.
-Of course, you may choose to take a photography course in order to learn your trade.
+Of course, you may choose to take a photography course in order to learn your trade and earn a certificate or diploma to impress prospective clients.

-To be successful as a professional photographer, you will need to invest in top-of-the-range camera equipment and lighting.
+To be successful as a professional photographer, you’ll need to invest in top-of-the-range camera equipment and lighting.

 Registration: Choosing the right business structure for your photography business